dwmkerr/node-imagemagick-cli/README.md

 imagemagickCli.exec('convert -version');
 ```

-If ImageMagick 7 is installed, the command will be prefaced by `magick`.
-If running on Windows and ImageMagick 6 is installed, all available matching commands will be identified, and the appropriate ImageMagick command is executed.

-This means that you can safely call `convert -version` on MacOS, Linux or Windows knowing that it will call the appropriate binary.
+This command will work consistently on MacOSX, Windows and Linux.
+On Windows, it will not conflict with the system installed `convert.exe` tool.

 ## Compatibility